-2. Loosely attach the 3-cm strain relief bend to the adjacent fascia with tie-downs before routing the lead over the muscle.
-The first tie-down should be positioned laterally to the anchor tether (see Figure 29).
-Four (or more) tie-downs are provided in the lead sales pack.
+2. Loosely attach the 3-cm strain relief bend to the adjacent fascia with tie-downs before you route the lead over the muscle.
+The first tie-down should be positioned laterally to the anchor tether tie-downs are provided in the lead sales pack.

 Figure 29.
-Use of Tie-downs in Electrode Placement
+Use of Tie-Downs in Electrode Placement